MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Store the full dataset in BigQuery, and store a compressed copy of the data in a Cloud Storage bucket.`

-**Quick reason:** Store the full dataset in BigQuery, and store a compressed copy of the data in a Cloud Storage bucket.

 <details>
 <summary>Full explanation</summary>